 Use the right amount of noodles

-Fresh noodles that aren’t as thick as fresh udon: use 10 to 12 ounces (285 to 340g); use the lower amount for saucier noodles.
+- Fresh noodles that aren’t as thick as fresh udon (e.g., Chinese wheat noodles): use 10 to 12 ounces (285 to 340g) (the lower amount will yield saucier noodles)

 Add more hot water as needed

-When it comes to nut or seed butter-based sauces, they tend to thicken up once they hit the noodles.
+Nut or seed butter-based sauces thicken up once they hit the noodles.
 If your peanut sauce feels a little too thick or tacky after mixing, just add a splash of hot water and toss again until everything is nice and silky.

 Make it a full meal with your favorite protein

-- Stir in ~ 8 oz (225g) of edamame.
-I like to season mine first with a pinch of salt, a splash of rice vinegar, and a dash of soy sauce.
+- Stir in ~ 8 oz (225g) of shelled edamame.
+I like to season the edamame first with a pinch of salt, a splash of rice vinegar, and a dash of soy sauce.

 - Chop up your favorite store-bought baked tofu and toss it right in.

-- Want a homemade option?
-Try this baked tofu recipe (also linked in the recipe card).
+- Try this baked tofu recipe (also linked in the recipe card).
 Add the tofu to the oven before you start the noodles—the tofu bakes in 30 minutes, which is enough time to whip up the rest of the dish.

 Double the sauce